liamscarratt-cloud/liamscarratt-cloud.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a chemist and educator whose work spans two interconnected fields: colloidal and surface chemistry, and chemistry education.
 My research career began with a focus on the physical chemistry of surfaces — using atomic force microscopy to investigate superhydrophobic coatings, lubrication and slip at nanoscale liquid interfaces, and structural forces between charged interfaces in nanoparticle suspensions.
-Since returning to Australia in 2024 and joining UNSW College, I have applied the same rigorous, evidence-based approach to understanding how students learn — publishing in chemistry education, leading curriculum innovation, and currently serving as Principal Investigator on a study exploring AI-generated multimodal pre-lab resources grounded in Universal Design for Learning principles.
+Since returning to Australia in 2024 and joining UNSW College, I have applied the same rigorous, evidence-based approach to understanding how students learn — publishing in chemistry education, leading curriculum innovation, and exploring AI-generated multimodal tools use in Universal Design for Learning principles.

 Academic Background
 ------